IanPeake/FatMaxxer/README.md

 The "Auto" setting uses a threshold of 5% when HR > 90 BPM and 25% when HR < 85 BPM.

 ## Release Status: Testers Wanted ##
 FatMaxxer is in a very early stage of development.
+The app is provided here as a APK (debug version).
+The app currently crashes a lot on certain devices.
+*To help me fix your issue efficiently*:
+- use the Github issue tracker above to report bugs
-The APK is provided as part of the project.
-Feel free to contact me with a preferred email address if you would like to be part of testing for an Android Store version.
+- contact me with a preferred email if you would like to be part of testing an upcoming Android Store version

 ## License
 Apache 2.0 for any code that was authored by me.